LaPolice/pythonIntro/source/content/strings.rst

 .. note::

-    In Python 3, all strings are unicode strings.
-This was one of the biggest changes is the language.
+    One of the biggest changes in Python 3 is Unicode support.
+In Python 3, all strings are unicode objects.

 String formatting
 -----------------